-Steps to Rate and Review Apps on the Apple App Store
+Steps for App Store Reviews and Ratings on the Apple App Store

 What some users are not aware of is that the rating visibility of an App is reset with each new version.
 Even a minor change to an app will cause the ratings to reset.
 For example, we made a minor change to our Grand Canyon app to make the videos fit better when the iPhone 7 and 7+ were released.
 Even though the Grand Canyon app has only five star ratings (13 at last count) those ratings are not visible on the new version unless a user explicitly selects to look for reviews and ratings for “All Versions.”

-There are several ways to ensure re-ratings, such as in-app pop-ups (Update: this will change with iOS11 as Apple will require developers to use its own in-app rating API, which will limit the number of times a user is prompted)..
+There are several ways to ensure re-ratings, such as in-app pop-ups (Update: this will change with iOS11 and beyond as Apple will require developers to use its own in-app rating API, which will limit the number of times a user is prompted).
 But users can also go into the App Store from their iPhone or iPad and easily rate apps.

 The main differences between App Store reviews and ratings in iOS10 and the iOS11 preview are: